puetzp/vec2checkd/doc/performance_data.md

 ## Customizing performance data labels

 Labels can be customized using a [handlebars template](https://handlebarsjs.com/) in the mapping configuration (see [the document that describes the YAML structure](configuration.md)).
 Vec2checkd then uses this template and a specific context to render performance data labels.
 The _context_ in this case is a single object with all information that may be useful for rendering performance data labels.
-This context is evaluated per performance data and time series (in that it differs from the plugin output templating where the context corresponds is evaluated per check and thus contains way more information):
+This context is evaluated per performance data and time series (in that it differs from the plugin output templating where the context is evaluated per check and thus contains way more information).
+A context contains the following fields:

 ```
 {